camelgod/playnite-setup-guide/README.md

 ## 1. Install Playnite

-Download and install Playnite from the [releases page on github](https://github.com/JosefNemec/Playnite/releases)
+Download and install Playnite on the host computer from the [releases page on github](https://github.com/JosefNemec/Playnite/releases)

 ## 2. Install Moonlight

+Download and install Moonlight on your target (where you want to play the game)

 Depending on your setup, Moonlight has alot of different clients.
 I use the app from Play Store on the shield - no sideloading or anything.